Aldair Baldé

-Aldair Adulai Djaló Baldé (born 31 January 1992), known as Aldair, is a professional footballer who plays for Olimpija Ljubljana as a winger.
-Born in Portugal, he represents the Guinea-Bissau national team.
+Aldair Adulai Djaló Baldé (born 31 January 1992), known as Aldair, is a professional footballer who plays as a winger for Macedonian First League club KF Gostivari.
+Born in Portugal, he plays for the Guinea-Bissau national team.

+Club career

+Aldair joined Slovenian PrvaLiga side Olimpija Ljubljana on 15 July 2021.

+He joined Turkish club Bodrum on 14 July 2023.
+Aldair made his league debut for Bodrum against Giresunspor on 12 August 2023.

 International career

 Aldair was a youth international for Portugal before switching to Guinea Bissau for the 2017 Africa Cup of Nations.
 He made his debut in the opening 1–1 tie with Gabon on 14 January 2017.